mendelorian/sdc-overview-api/README.md

 ## Installation
 You can install [node](https://docs.npmjs.com/cli/v8/configuring-npm/install) and use [npm](https://docs.npmjs.com/cli/v8/configuring-npm/install) to install the dependencies.

-Navigate to the project's root directory.
+To install, navigate to the project's root directory and execute:

 ```bash
 npm install